toraritte/camping-thin-blog/README.md

 This code was hacked on pretty hard, so there's most likely issues somewhere, while being a simple example, there's a of changes that could easily cause the app to break.
 Feel free to post an issue or ask a question, I'll do my bexst to answer, but anything too complex would most likely be best asked on the respective mailing lists, IRC channels or Google Groups.

-#DB
+#Notes
 You will need to create at least the development_blog database with the blog user having rights.

+In the config dir, the yml files will need to have the change dir updated:

+    chdir: /path/to/app

-Adjust for your own needs.
+Adjust to your own needs.

 Help